Internet of Agreements

 21st & 22nd June 2018

 The Fourth Internet of Agreements Conference

 On the 21st & 22nd June we hosted the fourth Internet of Agreements® conference, at which we discussed the potential that blockchain offers for both finance and legal infrastructure for business in space.

-IoA 4 brings together leading thinkers in the space industry and the blockchain industry to meet, discuss ideas, and co-present a variety of proposals for cooperation between the up and coming providers of technical infrastructure and risk capital to support innovation, on what many of us believe to be the most important human endeavour there is.
+IoA IV brought together leading thinkers in the space industry and the blockchain industry to meet, discuss ideas, and co-present a variety of proposals for cooperation between the up and coming providers of technical infrastructure and risk capital to support innovation, on what many of us believe to be the most important human endeavour there is.

 Space migration is the only way humans can expand beyond the sustainability limits of Earth.
 A manned mission to Mars is the next logical stage in becoming that space faring species.
 Quoting Elon Musk “It’s important to get a self-sustaining base on Mars because it’s far enough away from earth that [in the event of a war] it’s more likely to survive than a moon base”.
 Getting to Mars is a long haul, maybe 20 years away, and a lot of people are working on the problem - some will be at IoA 4.
 Designing, building, launching and controlling a manned mission is very capital intensive.
 To succeed we will need to pool global money - to crowdfund on an unimaginable scale - and the cryptocurrency ICO model could just be the way to do this.